 Each session begins with creating a bubble of personal space and stretching.
 Children develop and strength their large and small motor muscles, as well as balance, coordination, and body awareness.
 Additionally, our movement activities encourage creativity and boost self esteem, improve focus and attention, and provide a foundation for understanding how our bodies move.
 Every session ends with a resting period, which allows for the children to focus on their breathing, calm their bodies, and refocus before returning to the classroom.

-Soccer After-School Program with Coach Jason and Coach Jeff
+Soccer with Coach Jason and his team

-Yoga After-School Program with Deb
+Yoga with Deb

 Lotus for Kids yoga classes are designed to enhance body awareness, creativity, play, communication, and socialization.
 Animated poses, stretching, and gross motor games promote strength, flexibility, and coordination.
 Children will learn to follow multi-step directions and increase gross and fine motor skills.
 Additionally, they will learn about animals, nature, and basic anatomy through yoga.
 Finally, yoga is the perfect context to develop self-esteem, respect for one’s self, and respect for others.
-And, it’s incredibly fun.

 Deb J. Gruber, MEd, PhD, BCBA-D, LBA is the President of Lotus Behavioral Consulting, LLC.
 She has been working in the field Education and Special Education for over 30 years.
 Deb completed research includes teaching yoga to young children with developmental delays with teachers in the school environment and parents in the home.
 She holds a doctoral degree in Behavior Analysis and a Master’s degree in Education and Special Education.
 Additionally, Dr. Gruber is an adjunct professor at Queens College in the Department of Educational and Community Programs, as well as an adjunct professor at Daemen College for the Applied Behavior Analysis Distance Learning Program.